 Embark is constantly updating its database to reflect new genetic information, both breed and health-wise.
 In fact, the startup aims to use its information to research causes in dog and human health problems, since both pups and their people have similarities when it comes to the development of genetic diseases.

-The full DNA test kit is available via the site at $199, and though it is a steeper price than other tests on the market, no other test is as comprehensive–or at the very least, is the only one to posses the ability to help you extend your pup’s life.
+The full DNA test kit is available via the site at $199, and though it is a steeper price than other tests on the market, no other test is as comprehensive – or at the very least, no other test can help you extend your pup’s life.
 Additionally, if your dog is potentially a breed Embark hasn’t had a chance to collect a lot of genetic data on yet, they sometimes send a kit at discount.